italia/eudi-wallet-it-docs/docs/en/pid-issuing.rst

       - It MUST be equal to ``dpop+jwt``.
       - [:rfc:`7515`] and [:rfc:`8725`.
 Section 3.11].
     * - **alg**
-      - an identifier for a JWS asymmetric digital signature algorithm from [IANA.JOSE.ALGS].
-MUST NOT be none or an identifier for a symmetric algorithm (MAC).
+      - A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
+It MUST be one of the supported algorithms in Section :ref:`Cryptographic Algorithms <supported_algs>`  and MUST NOT be none or an identifier for a symmetric algorithm (MAC).
       - [:rfc:`7515`]
     * - **jwk**
       - representing the public key chosen by the client, in JSON Web Key (JWK) [RFC7517] format, as defined in Section 4.1.3 of [RFC7515].
 MUST NOT contain a private key.